Doctor of Education Degree

 learning.
 Up to 12 credit hours may be earned

 during the 7-week summer term.
+All coursework for Educational Leadership and Curriculum and Instruction—English, History, and Secondary (General) specializations may be completed online.
 See upcoming summer courses.

 Students must be registered for Continuing

 Dissertation Services to be completed

 at the student’s home residence

 Students should plan to take the